-3.4 Supervisor Questionnaires & Procedures
+3.4 Inspection Questionnaires & Procedures

 As a complimentary tool to this manual, 15 worksheets have been developed for use by Inspectors.
-These worksheets include both questionnaires that can be included in on-site examinations and work papers to review and reconcile areas.
-Usage of these worksheets will also aid in generating an exception report and developing the final report from the examination.
-To ensure consistency among examinations of various SACCOS, a full scope examination requires the use of all 15 worksheets.
-Not all the questions in the worksheets must be asked, but rather these are provided to help trigger questions and aid newer supervisors in understanding the areas to review.
+These worksheets include both questionnaires that can be included in on-site inspections and work papers to review and reconcile areas.
+Usage of these worksheets will also aid in generating an exception report and developing the final report from the inspection.
+To ensure consistency among inspections of various SACCOS, a full scope inspection requires the use of all 15 worksheets.
+Not all the questions in the worksheets must be asked, but rather these are provided to help trigger questions and aid new inspectors in understanding the areas to review.
 These worksheets are included in the Appendix 3 of this manual and follow the CAMEL focus areas.
 Below is a summary description of these worksheets and their contents.